Earth Activist Training (Full PDC)

 - Volunteer internationally with permaculture programs worldwide

 City dwellers have found that even with little or no land, Permaculture shows them how to work with their home to produce food, reduce energy needs, live more ecologically and in closer connection with their communities.
 Educators, farm advisers, international development workers, garden directors, builders, master gardeners, and landscape architects have all reported that what they’ve learned in this course has become a foundation for their work.
 Farmers, nursery owners, foresters and livestock farmers have all found that Permaculture design has multiplied their incomes, reduced their work, and improved the health of their stock.
-This course is committed to creating a welcoming space for people who are/were exposed to any form of discrimination.

 Grain&Sens is an ecovillage that was created in 2018 with the ambition of creating a multicultural and bilingual project where people can share spaces, equipment, land and knowledge, aiming at the preservation of natural resources.
-The ecovillage is managed by the association, Grain&Sens, which promotes actions and activities which care for the local environment and community and connect to a global context Grain&Sens is based in a domain: The Lavenant estate, located at an altitude of 750m.
+The ecovillage is managed by the association, Grain&Sens, which promotes actions and activities which care for the local environment and community and connect to a global context.
+Grain&Sens is based in the Lavenant estate, located at an altitude of 750m.
 It is cradled in lush greenery, surrounded by 20 hectares of forest and prairies.
 There are independent spaces for each family and inhabitant, and communal spaces to welcome groups and camps.
 Beautiful nature surrounds the inhabitants who have adopted a lifestyle with low environmental impact.
 The main activities and training courses happening on site focus on education for sustainable development.
 Training courses offered onsite bring people together from France and Europe to share knowledge and co-create.

 Family-Friendly